Recoskie/JDasm/docs/Basics.md

 <br />

-The highlighted square is position 9 in the binary file.
+The highlighted square above is position 9 in the binary file.

 <br />